Non-degenerate Marginal-Likelihood Calibration with Application to Quantum Characterization: Application to quantum characterization

-This example is similar to the example presented in \cite{Peng_etal:2023}, with three main differences: 1) while the authors in \cite{Peng_etal:2023} consider only the three transition frequencies as main parameters in the Bayesian inference, here we also include the two pure dephasing time scales in the parameter vector $\bt$.
-2) Instead of imposing informative priors on the hyper-parameters, as done in \cite{Peng_etal:2023}, we avoid making strong {\it a priori} assumptions by only imposing flat priors on the hyper-parameters.
-3) we consider dark times up to 10 $\mu$s, which is twice as long as the dark times considered in \cite{Peng_etal:2023}.
-We use Algorithm \ref{ALG_MG} with the likelihood function \eqref{likelihood_quantum}, but exclude the Gaussian process covariance matrix $K$ from the covariance matrix $\Sigma$.
+We use Algorithm \ref{ALG_MG} with the likelihood function \eqref{likelihood_quantum}, but exclude the Gaussian process covariance matrix $K$ from the likelihood's covariance matrix $\Sigma$.
 That is, we consider the covariance only due to experimental noise: $\Sigma(\ba^{(k)}) = \sigma_{\varepsilon,k}^2 I_n$, with $k=0,1$.
+Note that in this case, there is no need to compute the dominant eigenvalues and corresponding eigenvectors.

 The posterior densities and the mean and standard deviation of the five main parameters $\bt$ can be found in Figure \ref{fig:posteriors} and Table \ref{tab:stat}, respectively.
 The posterior densities are obtained by normalizing their corresponding histograms generated by the Markov chain samples.
 The mean of hyper-parameters, i.e., the standard deviations (${\sigma}_{\varepsilon,0}$,${\sigma}_{\varepsilon,1}$) of the experimental noise are given in Table \ref{tab:mean_hyper}.
-We also overlay 500 simulations of Lindblad’s master equation on top of the experimental measurements, where each simulation corresponds to a sample from the Markov chains of Lindblad's parameters; see the top panels in Figure \ref{fig:ramsey01_all_cases} and Figure \ref{fig:ramsey12_all_cases}.
-We observe that while the predicted simulations follow the measurement trajectories on average, they fail to capture the uncertainty present in the measurements.
-In other words, although the uncertain model predictions are rather consistent in the mean with the measurements, their degree of uncertainty is inconsistent with the discrepancy from the measurements.
-This is also apparent from the very small noise variances (see the second column of Table \ref{tab:mean_hyper}).
-There may be two reasons for this failure.
-One reason is that a Gaussian likelihood model that is built upon the assumption that the noise is independently and identically distributed may not be capable of representing the complex noise structure of Ramsey measurements.
-A second reason, that is the subject of our focus here, is due to the inadequacy of Lindblad's model in describing the quantum system.
-As reported in \cite{Brynjarsdottir_OHagan:2014}, not accounting for model discrepancy may lead to ``overconfident" parameter estimates that in turn produce predictions with misleadingly small error ranges.
+We also overlay 1000 simulations of Lindblad’s master equation on top of the experimental measurements, where each simulation corresponds to a sample from the Markov chains of Lindblad's parameters; see the top panels in Figure \ref{fig:ramsey01_all_cases} and Figure \ref{fig:ramsey12_all_cases}.